GWC-DCMB/curriculum-notebooks/paper/paper.md

 Aubrey Annis, Awanti Sambarey, Mengtong Hu, Maribel Okiye, Yingxiao Zhang, and Neslihan Bisgin.

-Our student organization has received funding from the U-M Department of Computational Medicine and Bioinformatics, the U-M Office of Graduate and Postdoctoral Studies, anonymous donations from Giving Blue Day 2019, the U-M Endowment in Basic Sciences, and the Girls Who Code Support Fund.
+We are grateful for the funding and other support provided to our student organization from the following sponsors: the U-M Department of Computational Medicine and Bioinformatics, the U-M Biostatistics Department, the U-M Statistics Department, the U-M Office of Graduate and Postdoctoral Studies, the U-M Endowment in Basic Sciences, the U-M Detroit Center, the U-M Life Sciences Institute,
-The 2019 Summer Experience was sponsored by Zingerman’s Delicatessen, the U-M Statistics Department, the U-M Detroit Center, Dell, Cisco, the U-M Department of Computational Medicine and Bioinformatics, and the U-M Biostatistics Department.
+U-M Advanced Research Computing, anonymous donations from Giving Blue Day 2019, Zingerman’s Delicatessen,
+Dell,
+Cisco,
+and the Girls Who Code Support Fund.

 We also thank the students who have participated in our Club and Summer Experience events.